island-foxes-2013/geo-verflow/README.md

 ##User Stories

 ###As a user, I can...
-*create an account
++create an account
-*log in
++log in
-*log out
++log out
-*ask a question
++ask a question
-*answer a question
++answer a question
-*upvote or downvote an answer
++upvote or downvote an answer